 $ 45Pre-Order from the powerHouse Arena Shop

-Over the past two decades, the exiled Russian artist Slava Mogutin has gained international acclaim for his gritty, candid portrayal of disaffected youth and documentation of alternative urban subcultures, as well as his writings, multimedia work and political activism.
-Bros & Brosephines is a survey of Mogutin’s studio and fashion photography, commissioned portraits and previously unpublished images.
+Over the past two decades, the exiled Russian artist Slava Mogutin has gained international acclaim for his gritty, candid portrayal of disaffected youth and documentation of alternative urban subcultures, as well as his writings, multimedia work, and political activism.
+Bros & Brosephines is a survey of Mogutin’s studio and fashion photography, commissioned portraits, and previously unpublished images.
 From his early raw analog snapshots to elaborate compositions, sets, and post-production, the book offers Mogutin’s signature explosive blend of art, fashion, and fetish, transcending and dissecting the conventional notions of beauty and masculinity.
-The monograph also features Mogutin’s collaborations with fellow artists, including Brian Kenny, Zackary Drucker, Bruce LaBruce, Gio Black Peter, Asher Levine, François Sagat, Jan Wandrag, and many more.
+The monograph also features Mogutin’s collaborations with fellow artists, including Brian Kenny, Gio Black Peter, Andrey Bartenev, Asher Levine, Martin Elmasflaco, Sebastien Meunier, François Sagat, Jan Wandrag, and many more.

 David J. Getsy is the Goldabelle McComb Finn Distinguished Professor of Art History at the School of the Art Institute of Chicago.
 His books include Abstract Bodies: Sixties Sculpture in the Expanded Field of Gender (Yale University Press, 2015), Scott Burton: Collected Writings on Art and Performance, 1965–1975 (Soberscove Press, 2012), From Diversion to Subversion: Games, Play, and Twentieth-Century Art (Penn State University Press, 2011), Rodin: Sex and the Making of Modern Sculpture (Yale University Press, 2010), and, most recently, the anthology Queer for the Whitechapel Gallery’s Documents of Contemporary Art book series (MIT Press, 2016).

 Bruce LaBruce is an internationally acclaimed filmmaker, photographer, writer, and artist based in Toronto.
-He’s the author of several books including The Reluctant Pornographer (1998) and Porn Diaries: How To Succeed in Hardcore Without Really Trying (2016), and the subject of two monographs about his work Ride, Queer, Ride (1998) and Bruce(x)ploitation (2014).
-He’s the writer and director of nine feature films including Hustler White, L.A.
-Zombie, Gerontophilia, Pierrot Lunaire, and Skin Flick starring Slava Mogutin.
+He’s the author of several books including The Reluctant Pornographer (1998) and Porn Diaries: How To Succeed in Hardcore Without Really Trying (2016), and the subject of two monographs about his work, Ride, Queer, Ride (1998) and Bruce(x)ploitation (2014).
+He’s the writer and director of eleven feature films including Hustler White, L.A.
+Zombie, Gerontophilia, The Misandrists, and Skin Flick starring Slava Mogutin.
 All of LaBruce’s films have been included in MoMA’s permanent collection after being featured in a museum retrospective in 2015.